awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

    ```
    container_commands:
      01_migrate:
-       command: "django-admin.py migrate"
+      command: "source /var/app/venv/*/bin/activate && python3 manage.py migrate"
       leader_only: true
    option_settings:
      aws:elasticbeanstalk:application:environment:
        DJANGO_SETTINGS_MODULE: ebdjango.settings
    ```

-   This configuration file runs the `django-admin.py migrate` command during the deployment process, before starting your application\.
+   This configuration file activates the server's virtual environment and runs the `manage.py migrate` command during the deployment process, before starting your application\.
 Because it runs before the application starts, you must also configure the `DJANGO_SETTINGS_MODULE` environment variable explicitly \(usually `wsgi.py` takes care of this for you during startup\)\.
 Specifying `leader_only: true` in the command ensures that it is run only once when you're deploying to multiple instances\.

 1. Deploy your application\.